 If a landlord fails to follow these rules they will be legal repercussions.
-That’s why you should familiarize yourself with your local landlord-tenant regulations and Florida security deposit laws.
-In this article, the expert Dennis Property Management will go over everything you should know about Florida security deposit laws!
+That’s why you should familiarize yourself with your local landlord-tenant regulations and security deposit laws.
+In this article, the expert Dennis Property Management will go over everything you should know about security deposit laws in Florida!

 1. Security Deposit Limit

 On the other hand, if your rental property is furnished, you may charge extra.
 Generally speaking, the security deposit should be sufficient to compensate for any damage that a tenant may cause.
-But, you have the right to sue the previous tenant for more damages if the cost of the losses is higher than the security deposits.
+But, you have the right to sue the previous tenant for more damages if the cost of the losses is higher than the deposits collected.

 2. Storing a Tenant Deposit in Florida

-The only use for a non-interest bearing account is for security deposits.
-Security deposits also need an interest-bearing account, into which landlords credit renters with 75% of the money earned or 5% annually, whichever is less.
+The only use for a non-interest-bearing account is for security deposits.
+Security deposits also need an interest-bearing account, into which landlords credit the tenant with 75% of the money earned or 5% annually, whichever is less.

 As an alternative, a landlord can credit tenants with five percent annual interest by posting a surety bond with the county's circuit court clerk.
 This bond, which must be from a business with a Florida license, must be sufficient to cover the upfront rent plus the security deposit, or $50,000, if less.